 This next moment was one of my all time favorites of the ride.
 The sun casted a shadow across half of this tiny fjord town, creating a yummy contrast.
 It was so peaceful to see.
 I would love to come back and stay in one of these towns.

-The fairy dropped us off in a small town called Flam.
+The ferry dropped us off in a small town called Flam.
 There isn’t much there, but it was nestled in the fjord mountains right on the water.
 I didn’t get photos of the town because it was down pouring at that point, so we grabbed lunch at a cafe called Bakkastova Cafe which was delicious!
 It was a quick stop then we boarded the train at Flam Station to take a beautiful route back to Bergen.

 We got home and pregamed dinner with some rose in the sunshine.
 Our Airbnb’s balcony was so Norwegian and so freakin cute.